 Service Period -- Payments.

 Payment Cycle.
-Your monthly payment cycle will begin on the date your Services are activated.
+Your monthly payment cycle will begin on the date your (a) Services are installed and activated if Verizon is installing your Services or (b) on the date the Equipment is delivered to you if you are self-installing the Service.
 Your Services will be available for one month after activation.
 You must pay for the next month’s Services before the expiration of the current month (the “Expiration Date”) to keep your Services active.
 Services are renewed for the next month when we receive payment in full.

 Non-Renewal.
 If you do not pay for the next month’s Services prior to the Expiration Date, your Services will be no longer be available, without additional notice to you.
 You may restore your Services by paying for an additional month, and the date your services are reactivated will begin a new month of Service.
 While your Services are unavailable, you may not make any equipment changes and you will not be charged for Services.
 Your Services will be restored within 24 hours of our receipt of your payment.
 There is no fee to restore Services.